MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 ### **Scikit-Learn Embeddings**
 Scikit-Learn is a framework for more than just machine learning.
 It offers many preprocessing tools, some of which can be used to create representations for text.
-Many of these tools are relatively lightweight and don't require a GPU.
+Many of these tools are relatively lightweight and do not require a GPU.
 While the representations may be less expressive as many BERT models, the fact that it runs much faster can make it a relevant candidate to consider.